 The protein you eat is made up of 20 amino acids, nine of which are essential.
 Those are the ones crucial to building muscle and the ones you need to get adequate amounts of to stimulate muscle protein synthesis.
 A protein source that contain plentiful amounts of all nine essential amino acids is called a complete protein.

 Amino acids are the building blocks of almost everything in the human body.
 When you eat protein-rich foods, like eggs, chicken, or beans, your body breaks the protein down into amino acids and then uses them to build and repair your muscles, organs, skin cells, etc.

-Both US and European authorities recommend a daily protein intake of 0.8 to 0.83 grams per kilogram of body weight per day.1 2 That amount of protein is enough to stay healthy and maintain your muscle mass if you’re untrained.
+Both US and European authorities recommend a daily protein intake of 0.8 to 0.83 grams per kilogram of body weight per day.1 2 That amount of protein is enough for overall health and maintainin your muscle mass if you’re not doing any challenging physical work.
 Perfect for a sedentary lifestyle.

 However, some people, including those who engage in strength training and older adults, benefit from more protein.